|V: Tips for Finding the Right Answer

 The words "not," "least," and "except" indicate that a question has been turned on its head.
 What can you do to make these questions easier?
 Practice!
-You have to learn to reverse your thinking and practice assists you in getting to that mindset.
+You have to learn to reverse your thinking, and practice helps you get into that mindset.
 One pitfall is to overlook the critical reversal word and then wonder why all the choices seem correct.
-NOT, LEAST, and EXCEPT will be written in caps to indicate you're looking for the reverse answer.
+The reversal word (NOT, LEAST, and EXCEPT) will be written in caps to indicate you're looking for the reverse answer.
 Rephrasing the question before you answer it is helpful.

-Time is a precious commodity on the GRE.
+Time is a precious commodity on the GMAT.
 Do you want to waste it reading the extraneous detail of the passages?
-The GRE writers want you to trip up doing exactly that.
-Often (but not always!), the unimportant information contains the most challenging language--complicated technical explanations or strange business jargon.
+The GMAT writers want you to trip up doing exactly that.
+Often (but not always!), the unimportant information contains the most challenging language – complicated technical explanations or strange business jargon.

-Remember: The longer you spend reading the passage, the less time you have to answer the questions, so getting to the questions in the most efficient way is very useful in saving time.
+Remember: The longer you spend reading the passage, the less time you have to answer the questions.
+Getting to the questions in the most efficient way is very useful in saving time.